hongyuanjia/epluspar/README.md

 bc$output()
 #> NULL
 bc$models()
 #> Unable to create parametric models because input variables are not set.
-Please use `$input()` to set input variables.
+Please use '$input()' to set input variables.
+#> NULL
 ```

 You can specify input and output parameters using `RddFile`, `MddFile`